jjoos/Ruby-Project-Template/README.md

 1. If using RVM, edit the .rvmrc file to suit your project requirements.
 2. Install bundler: `gem install bundler`
 3. Install guard `gem install guard`
-4. Install dependencies: `bundler install`
+4. Install dependencies: `bundle install`
 5. Launch guard: `guard start`

 Guard will run rspec and cucumber against some "hello world" specs and